AhmadTChaudhry/AhmadTChaudhry/README.md

 ## <samp>&#9654; PLAYER</samp>

 AI Product Engineer in Melbourne.
-I work on a multi-tenant SaaS platform where LLM features have to behave like real product surfaces rather than demos: schemas that hold up, latency you can live with, and interfaces that do not need explaining.
+I work on a multi-tenant SaaS platform where LLM features have to behave like real product surfaces rather than demos.
+Building conversational and other agentic workflows to automate tasks and make tedious work more efficient.

 Before that, a Masters in Information Technology majoring in Internet of Things.
 That is why half of what I build has a React frontend and the other half has a radio module soldered to it.